mbrazeau/diffmatrix/README.md

 ## Usage

-The program requires two valid Nexus files and delivers best results if the character and state labels are fully defined for all characters in the matrix.
+The program requires two valid Nexus files and **delivers best results if the character and state labels are fully defined for all characters in the matrix**.
 Place the two Nexus files in the same directory as the diffmatrix executable and enter the program name followed by the name of each file being compared:

 ```
 ./diffmatrix file1.nex file2.nex